72 Pages Posted: 2 Apr 2014 Last revised: 24 Jul 2015

-Freedom of speech has a complex and dynamic relationship with a number of other constitutional rights.
+Freedom of expression has a complex and dynamic relationship with a number of other constitutional rights, including abortion, the right to bear arms, equal protection, the franchise, and religious liberty.
 This Article discusses one aspect of that relationship.
-It identifies and analyzes laws and regulations affecting rights speech – communications about or concerning the recognition, scope, or exercise of constitutional rights.
-As illustrative examples, the Article focuses on regulation of speech about or concerning the right to abortion and the right to bear arms.
-In these areas, government frequently manages, structures, and limits how individuals discuss constitutional rights.
-For example, various laws compel physicians to convey information about abortion and its effects, restrict sidewalk counseling near abortion clinics, limit public and press access to gun records, and ban lobbying relating to gun control with government funds.
-The Article identifies rights speech as an important sub-class of political speech; discusses the various ways in which rights speech regulations affect constitutional rights discourse; examines the factors that have led governments to impose such regulations in the abortion and arms contexts; and identifies the First Amendment and other constitutional harms that flow from governmental regulation of rights speech.
-The Article closes with some thoughts regarding how we might ensure that the First Amendment continues to serve as an effective mediating mechanism in future debates about constitutional rights.
+It critically analyzes the regulation of “rights speech” — communications about or concerning the recognition, scope, or exercise of constitutional rights.
+As illustrative examples, the Article focuses on regulation of speech about abortion and the Second Amendment right to bear arms.
+Governments frequently manage, structure, and limit how individuals discuss constitutional rights.
+For example, laws and regulations compel physicians to convey information to their patients about abortion and its effects, restrict abortion speech near clinics, limit public and press access to gun records, and ban state-funded lobbying relating to gun control.
+The Article classifies rights speech as an important subcategory of political speech; demonstrates how rights speech regulations, which are rooted in political conflicts about underlying rights, affect constitutional rights discourse; identifies the effects of rights speech regulation on expressive and non-expressive constitutional rights; and discusses how the First Amendment might more effectively mediate disputes regarding constitutional rights.

 Keywords: First Amendment, free speech, Second Amendment, right to bear arms, abortion, rights speech

 Suggested Citation: Suggested Citation